Cooperative Solar FAQ

 By clicking the "Cooperative Solar Sign-Up" link on this page, you can sign up now.

 How much will it cost to participate in Cooperative Solar?

-A monthly program fee if $20 per energy block will allow members access to the generated capacity.
-In some months, generated capacity may be less tan the monthly participation cost, and in some months it may exceed that cost; members will see their portion of the generation on their monthly bill.
+MTEMC residential members can to participate in the program for a monthly program fee of $20 per energy block, which will allow members access to the equivalent amount of generated capacity of approximately five solar panels.
+In some months, generated capacity may be less than the monthly participation cost, and in some it may exceed that cost; members will see the monthly participation fee as well as their portion of the equivalent generation on their monthly bill.